What's the Catch?

 that consumption, we will also reduce their emissions.
 I don't want

-to reduce my quality of life, but I do want to reduce the impact of
+to reduce my quality of life (or yours), but I do want to reduce the impact of

 Why not let the government fix global warming?

-Because they have had about 20 years to do something, and have not.
+Because they have had over 30 years to do something, and have not.

-Based on their performance at COP15 in Copenhagen in December 2009,
+Based on their performance at the annual COP meetings,

 they have no desire or intention of doing so.